|Welcoming Guests (15mins)||Prof Felix Dapare Dakora, The AAS President|

 The AAS 11th GA, 10-11 December 2018, is organised in collaboration with South Africa’s Department of Science and Technology (DST).
 The 2018 GA is focused on creating a platform for scientists, policymakers and the private sector to ignite conversations on how to mobilise support for science, technology and innovation (STI) that yields commitments to build long-term capacity for infrastructure and human resources.
 The theme of the GA is ‘Our history, impact and future.’

 About the Science Forum South Africa

 The Science Forum South Africa (SFSA) is an initiative of the South African Department of Science and Technology(DST).
 SFSA 2018 is positioning itself between an academic/research conference (where research papers are presented) and a science engagement meeting (where science is made popular, often with a focus on the youth).
 It is therefore a celebration of STI where we ‘ignite conversations about science’ on the middle ground between academics, policy and poplar science engagement.
 The AAS is a proud partner of the DST and as such is planning in partnership with the National Research Fund (NRF), an opening and closing plenary at the 2018 SFSA conference, 12-14 December 2018.
 Further, The AAS will be running a series of science talks around the role of innovation in the economic transformation of Africa; wise policies and investment through evidence use in decision making; biologicals for sustainable green agriculture; and enablers and inhibitors for women in STEM, a look at The AAS women in science.

-Attending the Science Forum South Africa?
-Make sure you register here
+Find the Science Forum South Africa programme here